-The Smart Energy Design Assistance Center (SEDAC) is an applied research program at the University of Illinois at Urbana-Champaign.
+The Smart Energy Design Assistance Center (SEDAC) is an applied research program at the University of Illinois at Urbana-Champaign, housed in the Department of Landscape Architecture.
 SEDAC is a public-private partnership that operates in collaboration with the 360 Energy Group along with utilities.
 SEDAC provides advice and analysis to facilities to achieve energy efficiency savings and reduce the Illinois energy footprint.

 For a brief summary of what SEDAC does, see SEDAC at a glance.